geseib/networkshopdev/workshop/content/60-MultiAccount/40-Share TGW.md

 1. In the AWS Management Console change to the region you plan to work in and change.
 This is in the upper right hand drop down menu.

 1. Lets determine the scope of the share.
 If you are pairing up with someone, choose **Option 1** below, we will use their Account number.
-If you are working in your Organziation, you can also use **Option 2** and share with all of the account in your AWS organization.
+If you are working in your Organziation, you can also use **Option 2** and share with all of the accounts in your AWS organization.

    **OPTION 1**

    - Pair up with someone else completing this walkthrough and share your account number with them, and jot their account number down as well.
 You will use this when identifying **Principals** later.